How to get around Bilbao

 How to get around

 Bilbao's metro covers the main points of the city.
 Travellers can use its two lines to get to beaches and attractive villages within the metropolitan area.
 The metro station entrances were designed by the prestigious architect Sir Norman Foster, and can be identified by a post with three interlinked red circles.
-The "suburban" metro services run from 6 am every day, although the last service varies: Monday-Thursday until 11 pm, Fridays and the night before public holidays until 2 am, and there is a non-stop service all weekend, until 11 pm on Sunday.The urban bus network in Bilbao, Bilbobus, covers all the districts in the city.
+Metro services run from 6 am every day, although the time of the last train varies: from Monday to Friday the Metro closes at 11 pm, and at weekends it is open non-stop until 11 pm on Sunday.The urban bus network in Bilbao, Bilbobus, covers all the districts in the city.
 It runs from approximately 6 am to 11 pm, although it varies depending on the line.
 It has a frequency of between 10 and 30 minutes.
-To get about at night at weekends there are night buses, known as Gautxoris, which run until 2:30 am on Fridays and all night on Saturdays. www.bilbao.net/bilbobusAt night it is a good idea to use taxis for convenience and speed.
+To get about at night at weekends there are night buses, known as Gautxoris, which run until 2 am on Fridays and all night on Saturdays. www.bilbao.net/bilbobusAt night it is a good idea to use taxis for convenience and speed.
 Taxis can be found every day at any time, and are white with their license number and a red stripe on the side.
 There are ranks in the busiest spots of the city, and you can also flag down a taxi in the street when they have the green light on, or order them by telephone.
 Tariffs are displayed inside the taxis and comprise the minimum fare, flag-down charge, kilometre charge and other extras such as night service, public holidays, and station or airport service.
 Radio Taxi Bilbao (+34 944448888).
-Radio Taxi Bilbao as also designed taxi tours lasting 2, 3, 4 hours or a whole day for a fixed price.
-They offer four different routes to acquaint visitors with Bilbao and the surroundings.
+Radio Taxi Bilbao has also designed taxi tours lasting 2, 3, or 4 hours or a whole day for a set price.
+They offer different routes around Bilbao and the surrounding area.

 How much does transport cost?